mbman11/module-1-hw/README.md

 # first commit

-# I added comments to organize code better, add "id" classes to the <a> link tags so the nav works propery, changed "div" to "header" div
+# I added comments to organize code better, add "id" classes to the <a> link tags so the nav works propery, changed "div" to "header" div, added alt tages to each ofthe images,

 # User Story